-- The role of peptides in the Emotions.
+- The role of the neuropeptides in the emotions and immunity.

-- How Emotions, like drugs, act in the brain and body.
+- How the emotions act like drugs in the brain and body and store memories.